coconauts/watchduino2/README.md

 so that anyone can built their custom applications for it.

-This project is currently a work in progress in a very alpha state, so expect drastic changes without warning, and a disappointing lack of documentation.
+This project is currently a work in progress in a very alpha state, so expect drastic changes without warning!

 See official project page for more info and updates on development: https://www.coconauts.net/projects/watchduino2/